phpMyAdmin + Lighttpd in Gentoo

 Installing phpMyAdmin

 phpMyAdmin depends on a package called webapp-config.
-While usually we let Portage take care of dependencies, this time we’ll have to install webapp-config manually before we install phpMyAdmin, so we can change its configuration for suit Lighttpd.
+While usually we let Portage take care of dependencies, this time we’ll have to install webapp-config manually before we install phpMyAdmin so we can change its configuration to suit Lighttpd.

 emerge -av --oneshot webapp-config

-After installation is done edit using your favourite editor the /etc/vhosts/webapp-config and change the line:
+After installation is done, edit /etc/vhosts/webapp-config using your favorite editor and change the line:

 vhost_server="apache"